base/base/docs/specs/fjord/diff-based-attributes-tx.md

 be read from the `calldata` and the offset of the next read from the calldata is incremented by the `size`.
 If the value in the bitfield is a `0`, then the data is not present and any reading/seeking is skipped.

+### Optimization

+The above example can be optimized by grouping the attributes that always change together into a single bit.
+This would be the `l1BlockTimestamp`, the `l1BlockNumber` and `l1BlockHash`.
+In the case of a missed L1 slot or L1 reorg, it is possible to have the `l1BlockNumber` not change but the others may change.
+This case doesn't happen often and would result in some repeat data being posted.

+It is not safe to omit the `sequenceNumber` due to the fact that it always increases because we need to guarantee that L1 Attributes Transactions have unique transaction hashes.
+In this way it acts as a nonce.

 ## Node Implementation